Solar Photovoltaic Assessment with Large Language Model: Experiments setup and Preparation

-To rigorously assess the PVAL framework, we conducted experiments in two computational environments: The first environment utilized OpenAI’s platform for fine-tuning the GPT-4o-2024-08-06 model, allowing direct access to the service’s proprietary architecture and pre-trained capabilities.
-In parallel, we employed a high-performance computing server equipped with NVIDIA A100-SXM4-80GB GPUs to train and evaluate baseline models and perform additional analyses.
+To rigorously assess the PVAL framework, we conducted experiments in two complementary computational environments.
+The first environment utilized OpenAI’s platform for fine-tuning the GPT-4o-2024-08-06 model, {which provided direct access to the proprietary multimodal architecture and its pre-trained capabilities through the official API.} In parallel, we employed the Sol supercomputer at Arizona State University \cite{jennewein2023sol}, a high-performance computing cluster designed for large-scale AI research. {The Sol environment featured NVIDIA A100 GPUs with 80 GB of memory (CUDA 12.7) and dual AMD EPYC 7413 processors with 48 CPU cores running at 3.6 GHz, supported by a Linux operating system (kernel 4.18).
+Each job was executed on compute nodes with sufficient GPU memory to process large batches of rooftop imagery efficiently.
+All baseline models and additional simulations were implemented in Python (version 3.9) using the PyTorch framework, with development and debugging conducted in the PyCharm IDE.
+This setup ensured both high computational throughput and reproducibility across experiments.}

-Our dataset comprises more than $100,000$ satellite images of residential rooftops, each meticulously annotated to indicate the presence of solar panels.
-For a subset of the test samples, we also provided detailed spatial labels and estimated panel counts.
-All annotations were produced through a human-in-the-loop process, ensuring a reliable ground truth for both fine-tuning and validation.
-Figure~\ref{fig:US_map} presents random samples from various regions.
+{ From a computational efficiency perspective, baseline CNN and ViT models required significant training compute on the Sol cluster (approximately 15–40 GPU-hours depending on architecture), whereas prompted PVAL required no local training and fine-tuned PVAL incurred only a one-time cloud-managed training cost.
+Inference with PVAL takes longer per image (about 1–3 seconds via API) compared to CNN/ViT baselines on A100 GPUs (0.2–0.5 seconds).
+However, PVAL eliminates repeated retraining when expanding to new regions or schema modifications.
+This trade-off demonstrates reduced overall resource requirements by shifting the cost from local GPU training cycles to a lightweight API-based workflow.}

 An important consideration for PVAL was the output modality of the GPT-4o.
 Although GPT-4o can effectively process imagery, it produces textual descriptions rather than pixel-level segmentation masks or object-coordinate predictions.
 To utilize the labels, we formulated our annotations and prompts (e.g., Section \ref{sec:Output Standardization}) in a discrete, text-based manner, ensuring that the model’s outputs could be directly compared to human-generated ground truth labels.
 The textual output format aligns well with LLM-based workflows, providing interpretable results that can be readily integrated into downstream applications, such as powergrid operation tools and decision support systems.